 The purpose of a WDH is to reduce the effect of hitch overhang.
 This hitch undesirably extends it.
 Pic: Original source unknown.

 A WDH is like a truss used to support a hernia.
 It’s better to remove that hernia (the ‘need’ for that truss).
 Reducing caravan end-weight is a far better way.
 It has long been the major European approach.
-There, caravans are typically 1200 kg to 1600 kg, (about 60% of most local product).
-They are end light, enabling tow ball weight of only 60-80 kg.
+There, caravans are typically 1200-1600 kg (2650-3525 lb), (about 60% of most local product).
+They are end light, enabling tow ball weight of only 60-80 kg (130-175 lb).
 They have no need for a WDH.
 Nor do they have provision for one.
 There are long such caravans and similarly lighter per metre than the current local product.
 They are typically towed by cars (less so by 4WDs).

-Right now, a WDH is necessary with end-heavy caravans over (say) 5.5 metres (18 ft), and a laden weight of 1800 kg.
+Right now, a WDH is necessary with end-heavy caravans over (say) 5.5 metres (18 ft), and a laden weight of 1800 kg (4000 lb).
 A saner approach is to design, scale and load caravans so no WDH is required.

 Caravan dynamics – yawing